RalfOGit/libspeedwire/README.md

 - https://github.com/RalfOGit/sma-emeter-simulator,
 - https://github.com/RalfOGit/speedwire-router.

 The simplest way to build this library together with your code is to checkout this library into a separate folder and use unix symbolic links (ln -s ...) or ntfs junctions (mklink /J ...) to integrate it as a sub-folder within your projects folder.
-This will let you use the included CMakeLists.txt without modifications.

 For example, if you are developing on a Windows host and your projects reside in C:\workspaces: